 Theories about GISTs say that they begin in special cells of the digestive system.
 These cells are called interstitial cells of Cajal (ICCs).
 They send signals that tell the digestive system to contract, which moves food and liquid through the digestive system.

 GIST is most common in people over age 50.
 It is rare in children.
 Risk factors for GIST are mostly unknown.
-Possible risk factors include: Neurofibromatosis—a genetic disorder of the nervous system
+Other possible risk factors include: Neurofibromatosis—a genetic disorder of the nervous system

 Family history of GIST—rare

 GISTs may not cause any symptoms until they grow to a certain size.
-Symptoms may include: Tiredness and weaknessFever; sweating at nightWeight lossFeeling full after eating a small amount of foodAbdominal painPainless lump in the abdomenNausea and/or vomitingBlood in stool or vomitProblems swallowing
+Symptoms may include: Tiredness and weaknessFever or sweating at nightWeight lossFeeling full after eating a small amount of foodAbdominal painPainless lump in the abdomenNausea and/or vomitingBlood in stool or vomitProblems swallowing

 Talk with your doctor about the best treatment plan for you.
 Treatment options include: